-1. Python and Machine Learning
+1. Python Machine Learning Tutorial

 In this Python Machine Learning Tutorial, we will introduce you to machine learning with Python.
 Moreover, we will discuss Python Machine Learning tasks, steps, and applications.
 Then, we will take a look at 10 tech giants that adapt Python Machine Learning to improve what they do.

 So, let’s start the Python Machine Learning Tutorial.

 2. Introduction to Machine Learning With Python

 In this Python Machine Learning Tutorial, Machine Learning also termed ML.
 It is a subset of AI (Artificial Intelligence) and aims to grants computers the ability to learn by making use of statistical techniques.
 It deals with algorithms that can look at data to learn from it and make predictions.